Sign up

 Why Firebase?

-Messaging features can enhance user engagement.
-Firebase has a reliable notification integration service to implement push notifications without much hassle.
+Messaging and notification features enhance app user engagement.
+If you’re trying to build a reliable notification service to implement push notifications without hassle, go with Firebase.

 1. An application server or cloud functions environment for Firebase to send messages.